InnuendoPi/MQTTDevice4/docs/index.md

     **mDNS:**

-    A mDNS name can be used instead of the IP address of the ESP8266 in the web browser (<http://mDNSname>).
+    Multicast DNS is used to resolve hostnames to IP addresses in small networks.
+A mDNS name can be used instead of the IP address to open the mqttdevice web interface in a browser.
+Default mDNS name is mqttdevice.
+Open the configuration panel <http://mqttdevice.local> in your web browser.
 The name is freely selectable.
 The mDNS name must be unique in local network and must not contain any spaces or special characters.
 Please note: if you use two or more MQTTDevices you must change default mDNS "mqttdevice" into an unique identifier!
 Reboot your mqttdevice after changing mDNS.

 2. MQTT Settings